Creamy Shrimp and Pumpkin Pasta

 1. Let it cool completely before storing.
 Once the pasta reaches room temperature, transfer it to an airtight container.
 This helps prevent excess moisture and keeps the texture from getting mushy in the fridge.

-2. Refrigerate properly and it will stay good for up to four days.
-Try to store it within two hours of cooking to keep it safe and fresh.
+2. Refrigerate properly, and it will stay good for up to four days.
+Store it within two hours of cooking to keep it safe and fresh.

-3. Freeze extra portions if you’re not planning to eat it soon.
-Use freezer-safe containers or bags, and store for up to three months.
+3. I’m not a big fan of freezing pasta because it’s always best fresh, but you can certainly freeze any extra portions if you need to.
+Just use freezer-safe containers or bags and store them for up to three months.
 The sauce might separate a little after thawing, but it will come together again with a gentle reheat.

 4. Reheat slowly on the stovetop for best results.
 Add a splash of milk, cream, or pasta water to loosen the sauce.
 Stir gently over low heat until warmed through.
 This helps keep everything creamy and smooth.